 - Failure to keep scheduled appointments and/or follow directives of Home Detention personnel;

 Anyone who has been sentenced to the Jackson County Supervisory Authority can apply for Home Detention.
-Eligible offenders are monitored electronically for compliance with an ankle bracelet or a mobile monitoring application for smart phones.
-Monitoring device type will be determined by the Home Detention Community Justice Officer during application interview.
-Strict guidelines are enforced as to the offenders whereabouts, prohibited activities and curfew.
+Eligible individuals are monitored electronically for compliance with an ankle bracelet, or via a mobile monitoring application.
+The monitoring device type will be determined by the Home Detention Community Justice Officer during the application interview.
+Strict guidelines are enforced as to the individual’s whereabouts, prohibited activities, and curfew.

-This program is critical to providing sanctions for probation violations and court sentences as an alternative to Jail.
+This program is critical for providing court sentences as an alternative to Jail.
 It is the practice of Jackson County Community Justice to look for alternative sanctions that help to rehabilitate the offender and yet still maintain community safety.

 Home Detention Fees:

 A non-refundable $30.00 application fee is required of all applicants.
-If accepted into the program, the offender will be assessed a $30.00 per day monitoring fee (subject to change).
+If accepted into the program, the individual will be assessed a $30.00 per day monitoring fee (subject to change).
 Violation fee of $119.00.

 Sentences less than 15 days require payment in full on the first day of the custody.
 Sentences of 15 days or more are subject to a payment plan designed by the Home Detention Community Justice Officer.